fujimotos/eubin/README.md

       └─ work@mydomain.com.conf

-There is a sample configuration file in the github repository that can be used to get started:
+There is a sample configuration file in the github repository that can be used as starting point.

-    $ cp sample/sample@gmail.net.conf ~/personal@mydomain.com.conf
+    $ cp sample/sample@gmail.net.conf ~/.eubin/personal@mydomain.com.conf
-    $ vi ~/personal@mydomain.com.conf
+    $ vi ~/.eubin/personal@mydomain.com.conf